Dubai's Emaar sells hotel to Abu Dhabi firm

-DUBAI (Reuters) - Dubai’s Emaar Properties EMAR.DU, the builder of the world’s tallest tower, has sold one of its hotel assets to an Abu Dhabi-based real estate firm for an undisclosed amount.
+DUBAI, Sept 29 (Reuters) - Dubai’s Emaar Properties , the builder of the world’s tallest tower, has sold one of its hotel assets to an Abu Dhabi-based real estate firm for an undisclosed amount.

-Emaar said in a statement it was still focusing on Dubai but looking to strengthen its Address brand of hotels.

-“The transaction of Nuran Serviced Residencies Dubai Marina was completed in the second quarter of 2012.
-The transaction is not material to merit an announcement by Emaar,” it said in an emailed statement.

-Dubai’s largest developer, which is 32 percent owned by the emirate’s government, has looked to shift away from its home market where real estate prices have slumped by more than 60 percent in the aftermath of the debt crisis in 2009.
+Dubai’s largest developer has looked to shift away from its home market where real estate prices have slumped by more than 60 percent in the aftermath of the debt crisis in 2009.

 Emaar’s chairman, Mohammed Alabbar, had denied reports in October last year that it was looking to offload its Al Manzil and Qamaradeen hotels.